-The following image shows the Edge management UI that you can use to create and configure an API proxy:
+The following image shows the API proxy editor in the UI that you can use to create and configure an API proxy:

-You can use Apigee Edge RESTful management APIs to create, configure, and manage API proxies and API products, policies for logic in your API proxies, apps and app developers, caches.
-The management API also provides access to low-level capabilities that are not exposed by the management UI for reasons of usability.
+You can use Apigee Edge APIs to create, configure, and manage API proxies and API products, policies for logic in your API proxies, apps and app developers, caches.
+The API also provides access to low-level capabilities that are not exposed by the UI for reasons of usability.

 These API endpoints often take data containing configuration information and require you to

 pass authentication information, such as username and password, to access them.
 Following RESTful

 DELETE methods on any of the API resources.

 As in other RESTful APIs, the Edge API exposes capabilities as API resources.
 Each resource defines a set of methods that act on it.